galvanster/task-man-app/README.md

 # TaskAppMan
-This project was generated with Angular 17 [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+This simplee task manager project was generated with Angular 17 [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
 Be sure to run `npm install` after cloning.
 .Net 8 Core was used for generating the Web API/Repository pattern logic using in-memory database(Microsoft.EntityFrameworkCore.InMemory) for data storage.

 ## Development Server